 The board of directors of the Historical Society is happy to welcome our newest board member, David Fekishazy.
 Born in the Roseton area of the town of Newburgh, Mr Fekashazy had an adventurous career in the merchant marines, the naval reserve, and international shipping, which took him all over the world.
 David and his wife Bonnie … Continue reading David Fekishazy on Board

 On July 19, 2016, the Historical Society gratefully accepted a donation of Newburgh-related materials from Darwin Davidson.
 Raised in the Newburgh area but now living in Deer Isle, Maine, Mr Davidson is descended from the Davidson family who owned and operated the Davidson Brickworks along the river in New Windsor the 19th and early 20th … Continue reading Davidson Donation

 Society member Joe Santacroce enjoys producing and sharing films about Newburgh's rich history.
-In May 2016 Joe sent us a 5-minute preview of his latest project.
-“The Mansion on the Hill,” describes the history and heritage of Newburgh's significant Hasbrouck house, better known as Washington's Headquarters.
+His last film about the 1909 Hudson-Fulton Celebration was televised on PBS in 2015.
+Joe offers a 5 minute preview of his latest project due out soon, "The Mansion on the Hill," that captures the history and heritage of Newburgh's significant Washington's Headquarters.

 During the month between the April and May events, in addition to preparing for the regular schedule, some board members and volunteers took the mission on the road.
 Here are a few instances of how this played out:

 Unlike most visitors whom may have been motivated by nostalgia, Dr. Burke as a professional historian is equally interested in how the historical record becomes the starting point for a conversation.
 In a conversation we shared, Kevin discussed how his experience and roots in Newburgh influences how he encounters history.
 I gained insight into how although our memories can obscure the truth, being equipped with the facts and empathy may reveal new perspectives and a greater connection to our past.